 6 Keep soils hydrated even between plantings.
 Diana Liga points out, “Dry soils lead to poor microbial activity.
 Since we want to encourage beneficial microbes in organic gardening we need to work on revitalizing our soils a few weeks before planting time.
 Watering the beds regularly until planting will also make a significant difference with germination.”

 7 Rotation.
 Avoid planting the same family of vegetables in the same spot over and over.
 Each year move them around to promote a healthy soil and outsmart pests and nematodes.
 It is best to have at least three or four raised beds or containers and to rotate plant families each season such as Legumes, Cabbage, Tomatoes, Squash, Onions, etc. Dr. Randall’s book has plan for both four and eight bed rotations.

 What to Plant for Fall?

 What you plant in your fall vegetable garden depends on several factors.
-For metro Houston, fall tomatoes should be planted between July 15-31 and provided with shade from the afternoon sun until established.
 Choose fall vegetables that prefer cooler temperatures and shorter days like broccoli, cauliflower, peas, beets, kale, onions, garlic, lettuce, spinach, peppers, collards, Swiss chard, etc. Be sure to plant these at the correct times.
-Fall planting begins in July with tomatoes but many other vegetables must wait for cooler weather to arrive.
 Check the Monthly Vegetable Planting Calender in Dr. Randall’s book.

 Need help with your vegetable garden?
 Come in and talk with our knowledgeable staff about it.
 Buchanan’s has everything you need to create a successful fall garden.
 Bon Appetit!